-Turkiye Halk Bankasi AS (HALKB), known as Halkbank, is meeting with investors abroad this week after hiring Citigroup Inc. (C), Deutsche Bank AG and Bank of America (BAC) Merrill Lynch to underwrite the sale, the Ankara-based lender said July 6.
+Turkiye Halk Bankasi AS (HALKB), known as Halkbank, is meeting with investors abroad this week after hiring Citigroup Inc. (C:US), Deutsche Bank AG and Bank of America (BAC:US) Merrill Lynch to underwrite the sale, the Ankara-based lender said July 6.
 Yields on Istanbul- based Akbank TAS (AKBNK)’s 2015 dollar bonds tumbled 240 basis points from this year’s peak on Jan.
 18 to 4.06 percent, narrowing the yield premium with similarly-maturity sovereign debt to 99 basis points yesterday, within three basis points of a record low.

 Halkbank’s sale may open the door for more investment level offerings as Turkey’s banks look abroad to fund growth in the $770 billion economy and speculation increases that the sovereign is heading for an upgrade.
 Moody’s joined Fitch Ratings by putting Turkey one level below investment grade on June 20, citing improved public finances and resilience.

 “We were waiting for a more favorable interest environment and attractive pricing, so if we see this opportunity we will move forward with it,” Mehmet Hakan Atilla, deputy general manager at Halkbank, said in a phone interview from New York yesterday.
 “We’re getting feedback from fixed- income investors and it’s in line with our expectations, it’s great,” he said.